highlights of operations

 Azerbaijan has a long history of oil production.
 The nation had its first production peak in the mid-1940s and then experienced a dramatic decline after World War II.
 Continued production from the ACG project and the development of new fields in the Caspian Sea have revived Azerbaijan’s position as a major oil-producing nation.

 The deepwater ACG Chirag Oil Project has further developed the Chirag and Gunashli fields.
 The single, integrated 48-slot drilling and processing platform sits between the Chirag platform and the deepwater Gunashli offshore complex.
 The wells target the Pereriv and Balakhany reservoirs.

 Chevron has an 8.9 percent interest in the BTC Pipeline affiliate, which transports the majority of ACG production from Baku, Azerbaijan, through Georgia to the Mediterranean deepwater port of Ceyhan, Turkey.

-AIOC production is exported primarily via the BTC Pipeline and the WREP, which is operated by the AIOC.
+AIOC production is exported primarily via the BTC Pipeline and the Western Route Export Pipeline (WREP), which is operated by the AIOC.
 The 1,099-mile (1,768-km) BTC Pipeline has a capacity of 1 million barrels per day.
-The WREP runs 515 miles (829 km) from Baku, Azerbaijan, to the terminal at Supsa, Georgia, on the Black Sea, and has a capacity of 100,000 barrels per day.
+The WREP runs 515 miles (829 km) from Baku, Azerbaijan, to the terminal at Supsa, Georgia, on the Black Sea, and transported approximately 90,000 barrels per day in 2016.

 marketing and retail